brailleapps/dotify.translator.impl/CONTRIBUTING.md

 We are trying to keep an consistant coding convention in order to help readablility and make it easy to submit code.

-Things to refrain from:
+Try to stick to:
-  * Different indentation in the same file
+  * The same indentation in the same file
-  * Too long lines 200 chars+
+  * Shorter lines, 200 chars+ can be hard to read in all editors and makes code less readable.
   * All curly brackets starts at the same line as function, class, method, expression, what ever.
   * All curly brackets ends on a new line.